Custom role concepts

 Resources

-When you write a custom role, you specify resources that the role can or cannot access.
+When you write a custom role, you specify resources that the role can or cannot access, as part of the scope for each policy statement.

 LaunchDarkly has many kinds of resources, such as:

-For a full list of LaunchDarkly resources, read Understanding resource types and scopes.
+For a full list of LaunchDarkly resources, read Using resources.

 Actions